7 Obscure Mixing Techniques Used by the Pros. Most of the time there is an obvious choice.

 The exception being songs that call for a two-dimensional or more lo-fi approach.
 In general, a recording that has width, height, and depth creates for a compelling sound.
 How to Create Width, Height and Depth in a Mix.
 Music Production Tips from Tenth Egg.
 Effects: All You Need To Know...
 And A Little Bit More.
 Technique : Effects / Processing Whether you're a beginner or a seasoned pro, there's always something to learn about adding colour to your mix.

-also, keep in mind that not everyone needs an audio interface. if you are only recording one track at a time or are recording more than one track but are fine with mixing it as you record you can use a much cheaper and oodles simpler analog mixing board/mixer. i struggled for over a year with a USB audio interface box i bought for home recording and it was ALWAYS a hassle - either really high latency, dropped sections, or it would take 15-20 minutes of fiddling with system prefs and settings in software to get it to work right. i finally went to my local music store and picked up a behringer analog mixer for $49 which has 8-Inputs (2 mic, 2 stereo, 1 stereo tape/CD), builtin EQ, effects send/receive, and the mic jacks have phantom power and the line inputs work great for electric instruments, a headphone out and I use an RCA-to-mini-1/8th-stereo plug to connect directly into the mic jack on my mac mini.
+I got the inspiration for this while listening some sample cd’s and after experimenting with FL Studio this is what I came up with: Is this something in a style of Mode Selektor, Daft Punk, etc?
+You tell me.
+I can’t say exactly as I haven’t listened to these guys so much Anyway, if you’re interested to replicate the sound, here’s how you do it, step-by-step: Home recording and project studio blog - Hometracked.
+Electronic Music Tutorial (How to write beats) How Can I Set Up a Home Recording Studio on the Cheap?
+Also, keep in mind that not everyone needs an audio interface. if you are only recording one track at a time or are recording more than one track but are fine with mixing it as you record you can use a much cheaper and oodles simpler analog mixing board/mixer. i struggled for over a year with a USB audio interface box i bought for home recording and it was ALWAYS a hassle - either really high latency, dropped sections, or it would take 15-20 minutes of fiddling with system prefs and settings in software to get it to work right. i finally went to my local music store and picked up a behringer analog mixer for $49 which has 8-Inputs (2 mic, 2 stereo, 1 stereo tape/CD), builtin EQ, effects send/receive, and the mic jacks have phantom power and the line inputs work great for electric instruments, a headphone out and I use an RCA-to-mini-1/8th-stereo plug to connect directly into the mic jack on my mac mini.

 Reasonable enough assumptions, but wrong on all counts, as PAUL WHITE explains.
 The really wonderful thing about standards is that there are so many of them, and nowhere is this more evident than when you look at metering.
 This article examines the complicated issue of metering standards, but those unfamiliar with the general terminology of metering (eg. dBu, dbv, and the conventions of 'plus 4' and 'minus 10' operation) are advised to check out my article from SOS February 1994, 'dBs Explained', which should clarify many of the terms used here.

-Understanding Sends, Auxes And Buses « Audio Geek Zine Let’s talk about using sends to control effects, parallel processing and some of the other benefits of sends.
+Tape machines have meters, mixers have meters and signal processors have meters, but what do they actually tell you?
+The first type of meter built specifically for audio use was the VU meter, VU standing for Volume Units.
+Understanding Sends, Auxes And Buses « Audio Geek Zine.
+Let’s talk about using sends to control effects, parallel processing and some of the other benefits of sends.

 First we need to understand a few concepts.
 How to setup your device to control your DAW (Enigma SETUP FILES & More)